petertea96/Computer-Cluster-Help/README.md

 ## **5. How do you write your *.sh files?**

-- For something more sophisticated, feel free to use text editors on the command line such as nano or vim.
+1. - You will most likely want to write your bash script files on a text editor.

--	If you're uncomfortable with this, you can instead download Notepad ++ and write them there.
+- I personally have downloaded the program Notepad ++ and have written my scripts there.

--	When you save your bash scripts, always make sure to have the extension .sh
+- But, if you're a pro, you might want to look into using text editors on the command line such as nano or vim.

-- All bash scripts must start with a preamble that may look like this (I use this type of format for all my bash scripts):
+2. - All bash scripts that you write must start with a preamble that may look like this (Note: I use this type of format for all my bash scripts):

 #!/bin/bash